c-blake/cligen/README.md

 Default help tables work with automated "help to X" tools such as `complete -F _longopt` in bash, `compdef _gnu_generic` in zsh, or the GNU `help2man`.

-When you want to produce a better help string, tack on some parameter-keyed metadata with Nim's association-list literals:
+When you want more specific help than `set foo` and `set bar`, just add some parameter-keyed metadata with Nim's association-list literals:
 ```nim
 dispatch(foobar, help = { "foo" : "the beginning", "bar" : "the rate" })
 ```